-All radiographic equipment will be covered with plastic wrap.
-The tube head and control panel of the dental xray machine will be covered for each patient use; plastic wrap will be changed between patients.
+All fixed intraoral radiographic equipment will be covered with plastic wrap.
+The tube head and control panel of the dental Xray machine will be covered for each patient use; plastic wrap will be changed between patients.
+Nomads are wiped with high-level disinfectant after each patient usage.